electrolytes, indirect measurement of

 (ē-lĕk″trō-mī-ŏg′ră-fē) [″ + ″ + graphein, to write] ABBR: EMG.
 The preparation, study, and interpretation of electromyograms that record the electrical activity of selected skeletal muscle groups while at rest and during voluntary contraction.

-PATIENT CARE: The test determines whether a person's perceived muscle weakness is caused by a disease within the muscle or by a problem in a nerve supplying the muscle.
-It aids in differentiating between primary muscle disorders, ...
+PATIENT CARE: The test determines whether a person's perceived muscle weakness is caused by a disease within the muscle or by a problem in a ...